 Even if it does not converge into calm in accordance with one's wish, it will not create hardship and injury for oneself.
-The ability to take care of the Citta at nearly every moment, or constantly, will effectively nourish Sati and the Citta to be proficient in the practice of Samadhi and in other kinds of work.
-Whatever type of work, when it is done with intention having Sati attending to the work in hand, it is usually pleasing to the eyes and not incorrect.
+The ability to take care of the heart at nearly every moment. or constantly, will effectively nourish sati and the citta to be proficient in the practice of samādhi and in other kinds of work.
+Whatever type of work, when it is done with intention, having mindfulness attending to the work in hand, it is usually pleasing to the eyes and not incorrect.
 One will not be absentminded and will be within one's status, not lowering one's position and one's work to become something undesirable.

-Therefore, it is correctly said that "Sati is desirable in every circumstance".
+Therefore, it is correctly said that "sati (mindfulness) is desirable in every circumstance."
 This is very appropriate and cannot be contradicted.
-One will come to see the necessity of Sati during the practice of Samadhi Bhavana and during the investigation of the different Dhamma aspects.
-Sati must follow this work all the time in order to know thoroughly, in accordance with one's established purpose, the nature of the Citta and Dhamma.
-Especially for one who is possessed with the higher state of Citta and Dhamma.
-Sati remains the Dhamma that is very necessary at every interval and cannot be done without.
-The capability and sharpness of Panna depends on Sati as the device that supports and aids its development.
-Even if Panna has already entered into the level of Maha-Panna, it correspondingly indicates that Sati must have entered into the level of Maha-Sati.
-This is because Sati is the Dhamma that directs all types of work.
-The manner of people who sometimes lack Sati is not pleasing to the eyes at all.
-If it was continually allowed to be lacking without giving it any concern, then it must definitely be about time for one to be taken away ... (sic) without any doubt!
+One will come to see the necessity of mindfulness during the practice of samādhi-bhāvanā and during the investigation of the different Dhamma aspects.
+Mindfulness must follow this work all the time in order to know thoroughly, in accordance with one's established purpose, the nature of the citta and dhamma.
+Especially for one who possesses the higher state of citta and dhamma, mindfulness remains the dhamma that is very necessary at every interval and cannot be done without.
+The capability and sharpness of paññā depends on sati as the device to support and aid its development.
+Even if discernment (paññā) has already entered into the level of maha-paññā (automatic discernment). it correspondingly indicates that mindfulness (sati) must also have entered into the level of maha-sati (automatic mindfulness).
+This is because sati is the dhamma that directs all the work.
+The manner of people who sometimes lack mindfulness is not pleasing to the eyes at all.
+If it were continually allowed to be lacking, without giving it any concern, then it must definitely be about time for one to be taken away!
+Without a doubt!

-For this reason, the rate of attainment for any practitioner depends significantly on Sati-Panna; even if their characters and tendencies differ.
-For one who concentrates on the development of Sati, Samadhi will appear very quickly.
-Their ability to think and investigate in the way of Panna will be very much enhanced.
-We can see from the experience of writing: one day when Sati is absent due to many confusing thoughts, that day the writing becomes haphazard with many errors.
-But on another day, when the Heart is not confused having Sati with oneself, the writing runs correctly without many errors.
+For this reason, the rate of attainment for any practitioner depends significantly on their discernment ( $sati-pa\~n\~n\=a$ ); even if their characters and tendencies differ.
+For one who concentrates on the development of mindfulness, peace ( $sam\=adh\idelopa$ ) will appear very quickly.
+Their ability to think and investigate in the way of insight ( $pa\~n\~n\=a$ ) will be very much enhanced.
+We can see from the experience of writing: one day when mindfulness is absent due to many confusing thoughts, that day the writing becomes haphazard with many errors.
+But on another day, when the Heart is not confused having sati with oneself, the writing runs correctly without many errors.

-Those who are foremost in the way of the Citta and Dhamma usually see the importance of Sati.
-They always try to constantly establish Sati, without ever letting it disappear.
+Those who are foremost in the ways of the citta and dhamma usually see the importance of sati.
+They always try to constantly establish mindfulness, without ever letting it disappear.

-Especially during the practice of Samadhi Bhavana and in the investigation of the various aspects of Dhamma, Sati and Panna must all the time blend together without allowing any discontinuity.
-The one who practises in this manner is possessed with Jagara Dhamma - the awakening device, the self-protective device that is very firm and stable.
-Then it is not easy for the enemy to approach; no danger can come to the Heart.
-This is different from those without Sati, for they accumulate Dukkha; however much there is, they will accept it all.
+Especially during the practice of samādhi-bhāvanā and in the investigation of the various aspects of Dhamma, mindfulness and reason (sati and paññā) must all the time blend together without allowing any discontinuity.
+The one who practises in this manner possesses jāgara dhamma - the awakening device.
+This self-protective device is very firm and stable.
+Then it is not easy for the enemy to approach.
+No danger can come to the Heart.
+This is different from those without sati, for they accumulate dukkha: however much there is, they will accept it all.